-How to be an executor of a will
+How to be an executor of a Will within New Zealand

-When a person dies, the administration and management of his or her estate is carried out by the executor, who is appointed by the deceased person (the "testator") under his or her will.
+When a person dies, the administration and management of his or her estate is carried out by the executor of the Will, who is appointed by the deceased person (the "testator") under his or her will.
 Generally the executor must work out what the deceased owned and the amount of debts the deceased owed.

 If the estate has assets of more than $11,000 or includes land, the executor must apply to the court for "probate", which is where the court recognises the will as authentic.
 Obtaining probate enables the executor to deal with the assets and liabilities of the deceased's estate and to distribute the estate according to the will (see How to apply for probate of a will).